joshuaeyu/joshuaeyu.github.io/index.md

 My name is Josh, and I'm currently pursuing an M.S. in Computer Science at the Georgia Institute of Technology through its OMSCS program.
 My aim is to apply math- and science-based theory to software in areas such as computer graphics and machine learning.

-I am actively seeking entry level or internship roles in software engineering.

 Previously, I earned a B.S. in Chemical Engineering from the University of California, Los Angeles (UCLA).
 Upon graduating, I worked at Takeda Pharmaceutical Company in multiple technical operations roles, the longest and most recent of which was as an Automation Engineer.
+This summer (2025), I will be working at General Atomics Aeronautical Systems (GA-ASI) as a Machine Learning Intern.

 ---